quietui/quiet/docs/docs/components/flip-card.md

 </style>
 ```

-To flip card to a specific side, use `data-flip-card="front *"` or `data-flip-card="back *"`.
+To flip the card to a specific side, use `data-flip-card="front *"` or `data-flip-card="back *"`.
 Again, the ID can be omitted if the button is inside the flip card.

 ```html {.example}
 <quiet-flip-card id="flip-card__sides">